yjliu212/Basin-wide-rock-physics---3D/README.md

 # Basin-wide-rock-physics---3D

-This python notebook extend the Rock Physics Template calculation from 1D to 3D.
+This python notebook extended the Rock Physics Template calculation from 1D to 3D.